fleschutz/CWTS/README.md

 👮‍ Zero Warnings Policy
 ------------------------
-This means the source code is compiled with a high warning level and no compiler warning is acceptable.
+It means the source code is compiled with a high warning level and **no compiler warning is acceptable**.

-If you are just starting to introduce the Zero Warnings Policy in your project you may get hundreds or even thousands of warnings if you switch on all warnings.
+If you are just starting to introduce the *Zero Warnings Policy* in your project you may get hundreds or even thousands of warnings if you switch on all warnings.
 To get started you may want to start with a lower warning level.
 Fix the most severe warnings first and gradually dial up the warning level.

-To enforce the Zero Warnings Policy turn warnings into errors.
+As soon as there are no more warnings enforce the *Zero Warnings Policy* by turning warnings into errors.
 That way warnings can not be ignored because the build fails.
 This can be turned on for all warnings at once.
 The corresponding compiler options are `-Werror` for Clang and GCC and `/WX` for Visual Studio.

 Dear OS/framework/API/lib developers: introducing the Zero Warnings Policy heavily depends on the header files beeing used.
 Please make sure your header files can be used without getting any compiler warnings!